-Of course it has its limitations, specially when it comes to the reproduction of designs with gradients but it can be dealt with.
+Of course, it has its limitations, especially when it comes to the reproduction of designs with gradients but it can be dealt with.
 Check the following video where they compare screen printing with DTG.

 Note: Bella + Canvas is one of our clients’ favourite T-shirt brands.